lexy-language/lexy-dotnet/README.md

 Check [lexy-language](https://github.com/lexy-language/lexy-language) for more information about how to contribute.

 # Known improvements
 - [ ] Code: get rid of all warning
-- [ ] Benchmarking: add performance tests and improve compilation time
+- [ ] Benchmarking: add performance tests for compilation and execution across compilers and improve compilation time
 - [ ] Packaging: publish NuGet package from GitHub Actions
-- [ ] Editor API: develop API for editot (or in node.js) (Lexy.Web.Editori is currently excluded from solution)

 # Implementations notes

+## Compiler implementation

+The .net compilers is the main compiler implementation.
+It is developed by practicing test-driven development (TDD), or more specific, behavior-drive development (BDD).
+Since the initial commit ([.net](https://github.com/lexy-language/lexy-dotnet/commit/775e6890d962c039bf2310e2a07b2689c6c161da) [language](https://github.com/lexy-language/lexy-language/commit/7defd884f1b28809bcebdc7fd1c6c4b73cf76525)) the specifications of Lexy were written before the code was implemented.
+During the development I continuously refactored the code to improve the design of the compiler and the language.
+The [specifications](https://github.com/lexy-language/lexy-language/tree/main/Specifications) are also written in Lexy and document the whole language and most features of the compiler.

+The compiler itself process files in different phases:
+- Parser:
+- Tokenizer
+- Validation
+- Dependency checker:
+- Compilation

+Use pri

 ## Run locally